-Chi Psi Fraternity was founded at Union College, Schenectady, New York, on 20 May 1841.
+Chi Psi Fraternity was founded at Union College in Schenectady, NY, on May, 20 1841.
 While it was the eighth Greek-letter society in the country and the fifth to originate at Union, it was the first to be founded upon the fraternal and social principles of a brotherhood, rather than upon the literary interests which existing societies emphasized.
 The ten founders were Philip Spencer, Robert Heyward McFaddin, Jacob Henry Farrell, John Brush Jr., Samuel Titus Taber, James Lafayette Witherspoon, William Force Terhune, Alexander Peter Berthoud, James Chatham Duane, and Patrick Upshaw Major.

 The time of Chi Psi’s founding, the early 1840s, was a golden period of American history, falling two decades after the United States had validated its independence in the War of 1812 and two decades before Civil War split the nation.
 It was an age of renaissance for this young republic, and Greek influence was pervasive, even with Greek Revival architecture emerging as the dominant style in campus buildings.
 Union College was the place to be then, and it ranked above Harvard in prestige.
 In such a setting, the problems of American college life, the question of association, and the perpetuation of friendships became important issues.

 And so it was that in the spring of 1841, ten young men at Union conceived a higher ideal than any previous society had announced, and banded together, not as associates, but as Brothers, and formed not a society, but a Fraternity, on the 20th of May.
 One spirit pervaded the new organization, the spirit of brotherhood, while all the qualifications for membership were embodied in one word, "gentleman.”